McStasMcXtrace/ufit/docs/index.rst

 Results can be easily plotted and further processed.
 Plotting is handled by `matplotlib <http://matplotlib.org/>`_.

-The GUI uses `PyQt 4
+The GUI uses `PyQt 4 or 5
 <http://www.riverbankcomputing.co.uk/software/pyqt/intro>`_.